officelearn/azure-docs.sv-se/articles/iot-edge/tutorial-c-module.md

 ---
-title: Självstudie utveckla C-modul för Linux – Azure IoT Edge | Microsoft Docs
+title: Tutorial develop C module for Linux - Azure IoT Edge | Microsoft Docs
-description: Den här självstudien visar hur du skapar en IoT Edge-modul med C-kod och distribuerar den till en Linux-enhet som kör IoT Edge
+description: This tutorial shows you how to create an IoT Edge module with C code and deploy it to a Linux device running IoT Edge
 services: iot-edge
 author: shizn
 manager: philmea